 How OTAs Work for Hosts

-When you list a property on an OTA, the platform handles several critical functions:
+When you list a property on an OTA, the platform assumes several functions that would otherwise require significant marketing spend or operational infrastructure:

-Payment Processing -- The OTA collects payment from the guest, withholds its commission and any applicable occupancy taxes, and disburses the remainder to you as the host.
+Payment processing and security.
+The OTA collects payment from the guest at booking, withholds its commission and any applicable occupancy taxes, and disburses the net payout to you.
+Fraud liability, chargebacks, and payment disputes remain the platform's responsibility — a meaningful operational advantage for small operators.

-Guest Support -- OTAs provide 24/7 customer service for booking issues, which reduces the support burden on hosts.
+Guest support.
+OTAs operate 24/7 customer service for booking issues, cancellations, and emergencies.
+This reduces the support burden on hosts — particularly valuable for part-time operators managing properties remotely.

 OTA Commission Fee Comparison